 Global business is the norm today, and many businesses selling online cater to customers in a range of countries and regions.
 That makes it vital for them to be able to offer different address formats in their web store.

 With Sana, you can choose which address fields to display (and in which order) upon customer registration.
 When a prospect is browsing your website and decides to register, Sana creates a new business partner directly in your ERP seamlessly because the browser isn’t aware of any of this going on behind the scenes.
 You can select any of the fields from the address table and the business partner master data table and request a customer to populate this field when they register.
-Again, a UDF can also be populated upon registration, which can allow you to grab some extra information (e.g. demographics or details for adding them to a customer segment) about a business partner even before they’ve placed an order.
+Again, a UDF can also be populated upon registration, which allows you to grab some extra information (e.g. demographics or details for adding them to a customer segment) about a business partner even before they’ve placed an order.

-Can UDFs Be Translated in SAP Business One?
+Can UDFs Translate into SAP Business One?

 At the moment, the main requirement for translations comes from the item description.
 In that case, you can choose to populate and maintain item descriptions either in the Sana backend or use descriptions and their translations already maintained in your SAP Business One solution.
 The result is that when a shopper selects a language in their browser, Sana will reflect that correct translation from the translation in the ERP.
 We are currently building functionality for a 2018 release to support translations for UDFs in a similar way to how we support item descriptions.

 Learn more about Sana for SAP Business One